Overview

 Example:

-The skinny red rectangles represent the home health stays.
-As long as the discharge (D/C) occurs during the one year reporting period, we count back up to three years to get a length of stay in days.
+The skinny rectangles represent patient stays.
+As long as the discharge (D/C) occurs during the one year reporting period.

-Length of stay calculations in the Mosaic include only patient stays where the patient has been discharged.
-As a result, length of stay metrics are shorter than in the Solution than what you will find in other data references.
-For example: a patient who has been in hospice care for over a year, but not discharged, would not appear in our length of stay metrics even though that would extend the length of stay.
+Length of stay calculations in all Marketscape Insights modules include only patient stays where the patient has been discharged.
+As a result, length of stay metrics will not include some patient stays of any length that occur during the two year period.
+For example: a patient who has been in hospice care for over a year, but not discharged, would not appear in our length of stay metrics even though that would extend the length of stay average.